Notice of Annual General Meeting of Orexo

 The purpose of the authorization to repurchase own shares is to promote efficient capital usage in the company and to provide flexibility as regards the company’s possibilities to distribute capital to its shareholders.
 The purpose of the authorization to transfer own shares is to enable the board to make corporate acquisitions, product acquisitions or enter into collaboration agreements, or to raise working capital or broaden the shareholder base or for use in the context of the company’s incentive plans.

-LTIP 2018 is a three-year performance-based program similar to the programs adopted on the annual general meetings 2015, 2016 and 2017.
-Under LTIP 2018, the participants will be granted, free of charge, performance-based share awards (“Share Awards”) that provide entitlement to a maximum of 400,000 shares in Orexo, in accordance with the terms stipulated below.
+LTIP 2019 is a three-year performance-based program similar to the programs adopted on the annual general meetings 2016, 2017 and 2018.
+Under LTIP 2019, the participants will be granted, free of charge, performance-based share awards (“Share Awards”) that entitle to a maximum of 230,000 shares in Orexo, in accordance with the terms stipulated below.

 Proposal to adopt a performance based long-term incentive program (item 20 (a))